eventespresso/event-espresso-core/README.md

 Here's how we deal with pull requests for our repo:

-1. Any new FEATURES in a pull request should be based off of the *development* branch.
+1. Any new FEATURES in a pull request should be based off of the *master* branch.
 If your feature pull request is based off any other branch it will not be considered.
 2. Any BUGFIX pull requests should be based off of the branch the bug was found.
-Please note that we *may* decide that we don't want the bugfix in a particular branch (depending on how much verification via testing is needed), in which case we may ask for the pull-request to be made in a different branch.
+Please verify if it is in master before submitting the pull request.
+If it is in reproducible on master, we'd prefer to have the pull request based off master.
 3. We greatly appreciate any pull-requests submitted for consideration, but please understand we are very selective in what we decide to include in EE core.
 If the "feature" is something that expands too much on our design decisions for EE core then we may suggest you develop your pull request into an addon for EE.

 ## Finally...